-The James Webb Space Telescope will be the most powerful space telescope ever built, set to serve astronomers from all over the world.
+The James Webb Space Telescope is the most powerful space telescope ever built, set to serve astronomers from all over the world.
 It is an international collaboration between NASA, the European Space Agency (ESA) and the Canadian Space Agency (CSA).

 Webb's powerful look into the universe will help scientists discover alien worlds like exoplanets, learn more about the life cycles of stars, paint a fascinating picture of the early universe and see galaxies as they evolve through time.

-Webb will allow scientists to study planets, both within and beyond our solar system, in greater detail than ever before.
-It will help determine the elements that make them up and unveil these worlds' potential to support life.
+Webb allows scientists to study planets, both within and beyond our solar system, in greater detail than ever before.
+It is designed to help determine the elements that make them up and unveil these worlds' potential to support life.
 The telescope may even detect signs of alien life known as biosignatures.

-Webb's ability to observe the universe in the infrared will also allow astronomers to study solar systems as they are forming.
+Webb's ability to observe the universe in the infrared allows astronomers to study solar systems as they are forming.
 These young dusty systems are called "

 protoplanetary disks."
 The dust inside them blocks visible light, and they can only be studied using instruments like those on Webb.